 Tocai Friulano is a historical grape, now more commonly called Friulano, because the term “Tokay” may only legally refer to Hungarian wines.
 A good Friulano is pale straw green in color with delicate aromas of white flowers, sweet almond, and green apple.
 Oak is also sometimes used carefully with this wine.

 Of the local varieties, Friulano is the most well-known and important variety, producing crisp, floral wines that develop notes of nuts and fennel as it ages.
-The Friuli-Venezia Giulia wine region touts a very rich and hearty cuisine, including lots of meat and cheese.
-Heavy stews, game and fowl are popular dishes that inevitably get paired with the Friuli-Venezia Giulia region's wines.
+Of the International varieties, richer Pinot Grigio and pungent Sauvignon excel.
+The Friuli-Venezia Giulia wine region touts rich and hearty cuisine, including lots of meat and cheese.
+Heavy stews, game, and fowl are popular dishes that inevitably get paired with the Friuli-Venezia Giulia region's wines.